Learn. Live. Make a Difference.

 Application for Admission:

-Financial Assistance: 85% of Salve students receive financial assistance; more than 65% receive need-based grants.
+Financial Assistance: 85% of Salve students receive financial assistance; over 65% receive need-based grants.
 Financial aid eligibility is based on the financial situation of each individual family.
 Salve Regina also offers academic scholarships to students who excel in high school.

 Clubs and Activities: Students can choose from more than 50 on-campus organizations.